MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/Xrm-WebApi/retrieveMultipleRecords.md

 <td>No</td>
 <td><p>A function to call when table records are retrieved.
 An object with the following attributes is passed to the function:</p>
 <ul>
-<li><b>entities</b>: An array of JSON objects, where each object represents the retrieved table record containing attributes and their values as <code>key: value</code> pairs.
-The Id of the table record is retrieved by default.</li>
+<li><b>entities</b>: An array of JSON objects, where each object represents the retrieved table row containing attributes and their values as <code>key: value</code> pairs.
+The Id of the table row is retrieved by default.</li>
 <li><b>nextLink</b>: String.
 If the number of records being retrieved is more than the value specified in the <code>maxPageSize</code> parameter in the request, this attribute returns the URL to return next set of records.</li>
 </ul>
 </td>